Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 960 is 3% quicker than the GeForce GTX 460 SE in general, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 960 should be a bit faster than the GeForce GTX 460 SE in general. (explain)

-Texel RateThe GeForce GTX 960 should be quite a bit (approximately 131%) more effective at AF than the GeForce GTX 460 SE. (explain)
+Texel RateThe GeForce GTX 960 will be quite a bit (about 131%) more effective at texture filtering than the GeForce GTX 460 SE. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison